linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 slow-cooker      1/1    99.83%   10.0rps           1ms           1ms           1ms          4
 ```

-Nearly all of `slow-cookers` requests are now getting routed to the `good` pod
+Nearly all of `slow-cooker`'s requests are now getting routed to the `good` pod
 and succeeding!

 ## Tuning circuit breaking

 As we saw when we ran the `linkerd diagnostics policy` command, consecutive
 failure accrual is controlled by a number of parameters.
 Each of these
-parameters has a default, but can manually configured using annotations:
+parameters has a default, but can be manually configured using annotations:

 - `balancer.linkerd.io/failure-accrual-consecutive-max-failures`
   - The number of consecutive failures that Linkerd must observe before